Environmental health practitioners are dedicated to protecting public health by monitoring and recommending solutions to reduce pollution levels.

 In high school

-• Seek opportunities to volunteer with environmental protection or public health organizations or businesses.
+- Seek opportunities to volunteer with environmental health protection or public health organizations or businesses

 In college

-• Major in environmental health, chemistry, biology, geology, hydrology, physics, environmental engineering or some other scientific area.
+- Major in civil engineering, biology, geology, physics, environmental engineering or some other scientific area.

-• Enroll in a summer program or internship that focuses on environmental health.
+- Enroll in a summer program or internship that focuses on environmental health or occupational safety.

 Resources